-We see many businesses busily writing blogs, social media posts, and adding pages to their website but unable to prove many (if any) new business leads for their efforts.
+We see many businesses busily writing blogs, social media posts, and adding pages to their websites but unable to prove many (if any) new business leads for their efforts.

 Writing content for the sake-of-writing content is a waste of your time.

 If this sounds like you, here are some simple things you can do to increase the value of your content….

 - Be certain to do some keyword research before every post (blog, page, story, what have you) – even a quick study is better than none-at-all.